 Beyond Risk: How Addressing Transaction Costs Can Boost Lending to Agricultural SMEs in Africa

-Editor’s note: This is the third article in a four-part series from Aceli Africa, exploring challenges and solutions in agricultural investing in Africa.
+Editor’s note: This is the third article in a series from Aceli Africa, exploring challenges and solutions in agricultural investing in Africa.
 Part one of the series highlighted the disconnect between the unattractive lending economics and the need for private investment to achieve development goals in African agriculture.
 Part two focused on how blended finance approaches that are data-driven, impact-linked and marketplace-level could bridge this gap.
 The article below shares perspectives from lenders in the region and unpacks Aceli’s data findings, particularly those that illustrate the under-recognized role of high transaction costs in limiting capital flows for African agricultural small and medium enterprises (SMEs).

 “By the time we got there, our car looked like we’d finished a rally race.
 You have to be a bushman to do this work.”
 Robert Lukumay, investment manager for the Tanzanian impact lender SME Impact Fund (SIF), was recounting his journey to visit SIF’s newest borrower in northwest Tanzania.
 The drive usually takes a day and a half from SIF’s office in Arusha — but this time, the gearbox mounting on his car broke off on the bumpy roads, adding an extra day and a half.
 “But it was worth it,” he continued.
 “That business has a lot of potential.”

 The job of an agricultural loan officer isn’t glamorous.
 It involves hours behind the wheel in the glaring sun, dingy guesthouses and roadside “toilets.”
 And that’s just to reach the business to decide if it’s worth trying to underwrite the loan.